SamSegars/AWS-Sakila-Setup/README.md

 # AWS-Sakila-Setup
-Helps Sakila setup using aws labs
+Helps Sakila setup using aws labs <br>
-Put into ~/Documents <br>
 run ./Start <br>
 when it is done you should be in your ec2 instance<br>
 run ./Sendtoserver <br>